friedrich/soil-moisture-sensor/README.md

 A capacitive moisture sensor board employing an ESP32-C3 RISC-V microcontroller capable of transmitting measurements via Wi-Fi and Bluetooth 5 (LE).
-The board can be powered using USB-C, or a single cell LiPo battery.
-The battery is charged when power is supplied to the USB-C port.
+The board is powered by a single cell LiPo battery, which can be charged using the USB-C port.

 ![rendering](graphics/moisture-sensor.webp)